 Only when it settles down, you can see clearly, that is, until you shake it up again.
 Meditation will allow your snow globe mind to settle down so you can see with clarity beyond what your limits were.
 Meditation helps calm your mind, allowing clarity and insight to “occasionally” creep in.
-If only for a moment, you accomplished this, by letting your mind just “be?”
+But how about a walking meditation where you let your mind just “be?”
 There would be no limitations to your ability to achieve clarity at all times.
-What comes into your mind on this walk are not your thoughts or emotions on your mind when meditating, nor concentrate on any events.
-However, you shouldn’t suppress them either.
-Meditation is not about “emptying” your mind.
-Meditation is about “allowing” the experience of your mind’s energy to float freely.
+What comes into your mind on this walk are not your thoughts or emotions, it’s more like a conversation.
+It doesn’t require that you suppress them either.
+A walking meditation is not about “emptying” your mind, it’s about “allowing” the experience of your mind’s energy to float freely.

 People struggle when “trying” to be spiritual.

 There is no need to struggle in order to prove your existence is worthwhile.
-In fact, it is in the absence of struggling in your life when you will discover yourself.”
+In fact, it is in the absence of struggling when you will discover yourself almost by accident.

 - You have never appreciated who it is that you are until you experience insight and clarity – like when the snow globe is at rest.
 The beautiful scene was there behind the snow.
 The warm sun was always there behind the clouds.

 - People have been focused on the non-spiritual, the physical, for so long they have forgotten who they are.

-- Allow yourself to have this spiritual experience by finding the space between the gossip of your mind and what is really happening.
+- Allow yourself to have this spiritual experience by finding the space between the distractions of your mind and what is really happening.